chuwa-fullstack-training/fullstack-training-0522/homeworks/lecture9/hw1.md

 - Update a company by id
 - Update an employee by id
 - Delete a company by id
-- Delete an employee by id
+- Delete an employee by idThis i
 - Get all companies
 - Get all employees
 - Get all employees of a company